tideways/profiler/README.md

 // now all your application code here
 \QafooLabs\Profiler::setTransactionName("controller+action name");
 ```
 Notes:

 - There is a method `QafooLabs\Profiler::stop()` but calling it is optional, a
   shutdown handler will take care of it.
 - If you are using the PECL extension should guard calls to the profiler with `if (class_exists('QafooLabs\Profiler'))`
   to avoid fatal errors when the extension is not installed.
-- Xhprof profiling is sampled at random intervals (defaults to 20% request at the moment)
+- Xhprof profiling is sampled at random intervals (defaults to 20% of all requests)
   and in the other cases just a wall-time of the full request and memory information
   is collected.
 You can overwrite the sampling rate by passing a value between 0 (0%) and 100 (100%) as a second
   argument to `QafooLabs\Profiler::start()`.

+## Configuration

+For every application on the server you can create a file `/etc/qafooprofiler/$apiKey.ini`:

+    [general]
+    sample_rate=20

+    [calls]
+    1=mysql_connect
+    ;...

+The calls section is optional, but configuring its values will enable the "Layer Profiling" feature.
+You have to copy the values exactly like they are configured in "Settings" tab of your application.

 ## Custom Timers